pestphp/docs/custom-helpers.md

 ---
 title: Custom Helpers
 description: If you're transitioning to a functional approach for writing tests, you may wonder where to put your helpers that used to be protected or private methods in your test classes.
-This chapter aims to clarify that, similar to other functional programming languages, helpers can exist outside of conventional classes.
+When using Pest, these helper methods should be converted to simple functions.
 ---

 # Custom Helpers